 Activities

-Opening times and admission prices
+Opening hours and admission prices

-Adults pay an entrance fee of 7,50 euros.
-Children from 2 to 12 pay 6 euros, as do disabled people and people aged 65 and over.
-The very youngest can enter for free.
+Adults pay an admission fee of €7.50.
+Children aged 2-12 pay €6, as do disabled visitors and those over 65.
+The youngest visitors are admitted free of charge.
 Planning to visit Kasteelpark Born more often?
 Then you can quickly save money with an annual pass.

 Tip from Adrem Car Rental Limburg